RÉSUMÉ

 MS Engineering, California Institute of Technology, 1968

-Acted as Chief Operating Officer of this $36 million jet engine and jet engine parts company, with responsibility for such departments as sales, accounting and engineering.
-Also acted as CFO, inside counsel (contracts, litigation) and CIO (computers, networks and databases), and led many of the negotiations resulting in the sale of the Companies to a Swedish conglomerate.
+Acted as Chief Operating Officer of these $36 million jet engine and jet engine parts companies.
+Had responsibility for such departments as sales, accounting and engineering.
+Also acted as inside counsel (contracts, litigation) and CIO (computers, networks and databases), and led many of the negotiations resulting in the sale of the companies to the second largest firm in Sweden.

 Comsat Corporation, 1968-1987, Vice President in 1987